 Berlin, Munich and Frankfurt.
 These are the most probable cities one can think of of visiting in Germany.
 However, the beauty of German cannot be fully embodied by just these three metropolitan regions.
-Introducing three other cities from the North Rhine-Westphalia (NRW) region, the most populous state of Germany, Aachen, Bonn and Cologne.
+Here, I would like to introduce three other cities from the North Rhine-Westphalia (NRW) region, the most populous state of Germany, Aachen, Bonn, and Cologne.

 Aachen is a university-town, home to RWTH Aachen University, one of the most renowned German technical university outside of Bavaria.
 For history-lovers, it was also the preferred medieval residence of Charlemagne, who united and ruled most of Europe during the Middle Ages.

 Aachen contains many significant historical sites like the Aachen Cathedral.
-It was documented as one of the oldest cathedrals in the whole of Europe and was the first German site to be included in the UNESCO.
+The cathedral was documented as one of the oldest cathedrals in the whole of Europe and was also the first German site to be included in the UNESCO list.
 Along with the cathedral, Aachen Rathaus is also a spectacular sight to catch.
-In the day, the cityhall stands majestic, overseeing visitors in the city centre.
+In the day, the city hall stands majestic, overseeing visitors in the city centre.
 Yet at night, this iconic building turns into a glowing beauty.

 Located near the borders of Belgium and Netherlands, Aachen is ideal for one to include in the itinerary as a resting spot to transit among these nations.
 Alternatively, one can also consider staying in Aachen to travel about in the North Rhine-Westphalia region.
 Do check out my travel post specifically on Aachen to find out more on transport, food recommendations and others!